-Though despite the fact there are many unknowns about what the new decade may bring, when it comes to fashion, fortunately, there's a little less guesswork involved.
+Though despite the fact there are many unknowns about what the rest of the year may hold, when it comes to fashion, fortunately, there's a little less guesswork involved.
 From seasonal runways to trend forecasting and search analytics, we have so much information at our fingertips which thankfully allows us to make informed predictions about the year ahead.

 It's hard to talk about Cophenhagen-based designers without mentioning the name Cecilie Bahnsen.
-The fashion industry and our Instagram feeds were abuzz with dreamy dresses this August after the designer presented her spring 2020 collection at Copenhagen Fashion Week.
+The fashion industry and our Instagram feeds were abuzz with dreamy dresses last August after the designer presented her spring 2020 collection at Copenhagen Fashion Week and the content hasn't let up since.
 Not to mention searches for the brand increased by 38%, according to Lyst.

 According to Lyst, in the last six months, searches for Rotate Birger Christensen have increased by 27%.
-It's hardly surprising given the fact we saw this brand (and its instantly recognizable puff-sleeve dresses) all over fashion month and have since spotted it on several members of the fashion set.
+It's hardly surprising given the fact we saw this brand (and its instantly recognisable puff-sleeved dresses) all over fashion month last season and have already spotted it on several members of the fashion set this year.

-Pyer Moss's S/S 20 runway presentation, which featured a 70-plus person choir, was undoubtedly one of the most talked-about moments of New York Fashion Week.
-According to Lyst, following the event, the brand saw a 226% increase in search, and we can only imagine that momentum will continue into next year.
+Pyer Moss's S/S 20 runway presentation, which featured a 70-plus person choir, was undoubtedly one of the most talked-about moments of last New York Fashion Week.
+According to Lyst, following the event, the brand saw a 226% increase in search, and we can only imagine that momentum will continue.

 As one of Moda Operandi's best-selling emerging designers, there's no doubt that Marina Moscone has solidified itself as one to watch.
-Specialising in impeccably tailored, feminine pieces, this designer should definitely be on your radar for 2020.
+Specialising in impeccably tailored classics and subtly feminine pieces, this designer should definitely be on your radar for 2020.

 Since winning the 2017 LVMH Prize for Young Fashion Designers, Marine Serre has certainly made her mark on the fashion industry.
 Lyst predicts her brand's popularity will increase even further in 2020, as its search has grown by 32% in the last six months.